-Right to be held in the professional title "engineer" or "engineer"
+Right to use the professional title "engineer"

 The documents must be submitted by post.

-residing in the state of Brandenburg
+resident in the state of Brandenburg

 Anyone who uses the professional title "engineer" without being entitled to do so is acting illegally.
 The administrative offense can be punished with a fine.
 The right to hold academic degrees remains unaffected.